Allowing Seniors to Age in the Comfort of their Own Home

 Often, medication is not important for seasonal affective disorder unless the person experiences severe depression.
 Counseling may also help, although this is a long-term solution.
 Usually, light therapy and lifestyle measures are the easiest approaches.
 Simple changes in the environment and daily routine can also make a significant difference in dealing with SAD.
 These include regular exercise even if it’s indoors, daily outdoor walks, letting in as much light as possible and having a healthy diet because vitamin deficiency can be an underlying component in depression.
 And One Care Companion, a leading provider of home care services in Naples South Florida, will be more than happy to be with your seniors in their journey to a happier life.
 Call us at 2396585266.

-This entry was posted in senior care and tagged , , .
+This entry was posted in Uncategorized and tagged , , , .
 Bookmark the permalink.

 Leave a Reply